-SRI Education and partners conducted a six-year study of community college-employer collaboration to improve the design and delivery of workforce education programming.
+SRI Education and partners conducted a 6-year study of community college-employer collaboration to improve the design and delivery of workforce education programming.

-In the United States, headlines regularly describe the "skills gap" between what employers want and what workers can do.
-Historically, closing this gap has relied on an informal system of community college workforce educators meeting occasionally with industry advisory panels.
-However, the disruptive forces of global job competition and the rise of the knowledge economy have catalyzed a decade of experimentation into new forms of collaboration between employers and college educators.
-The result is a set of more active approaches to employer-college partnership that aim to restructure and accelerate the U.S. workforce education system.
+In the United States, headlines regularly described the “skills gap” between what employers want and what workers can do.
+Historically, closing this gap relied on an informal system of community college workforce educators meeting occasionally with industry advisory panels.
+However, the disruptive forces of global job competition and the rise of the knowledge economy catalyzed a decade of experimentation into new forms of collaboration between employers and college educators.
+The result was a set of more active approaches to employer-college partnership that aimed to restructure and accelerate the U.S. workforce education system.

 To date, evaluation of these innovative partnerships has focused on productivity metrics.
-While measures of how many instructional materials are developed and how many students have been enrolled, certified, and employed, are important, to truly accelerate and deepen workforce education reform across the U.S., more knowledge is needed.
+While measures of how many instructional materials were developed and how many students were enrolled, certified, and employed, are important, to truly accelerate and deepen workforce education reform across the U.S., more knowledge is needed.

 - Understanding regional labor market needs

 - Planning and monitoring the quality of employer-college collaborations

 - Improving the quality of the instructional programming to prepare students to have transferable workforce skills

 The WEIE goal is to engage more funders, researchers, practitioners, and evaluators in building a deeper and more democratic understanding of practice in the workforce development field.
 The WEIE framework’s core elements—the research brief, toolkit, and links to published research—are available on this website.